 Japan’s post-war move to claim Tokdo as its territory is linked to its colonization of Ainu Moshiri and Okinawa and this move, along with its demand for the reversion of the northern islands, may be viewed as Japan’s return to its imperialist expansionist policy of the past.

-The Korean publications in the 15th century record the existence of Tokdo and the Korean government has included it in its territory since the 15th century .Historically and geographically, Ullungdo and Tokdo are considered inseparable in Korea, and if Ullungdo comes within the territory of Korea, so does Tokdo: One cannot be separated from the other.
-To recognize Ullungdo as Korea’s possession and negate its ownership of Tokdo is like admitting Korea’s title to Chejudo but denying it to Marado, its adjoining island.
+The Korean publications in the 15th century record the existence of Tokdo and the Korean government has included it in its territory since the 15th century .Historically and geographically, Ulleungdo and Tokdo are considered inseparable in Korea, and if Ulleungdo comes within the territory of Korea, so does Tokdo: One cannot be separated from the other.
+To recognize Ulleungdo as Korea’s possession and negate its ownership of Tokdo is like admitting Korea’s title to Chejudo but denying it to Marado, its adjoining island.

 Invasion of Ulleungdo by Japanese Pirates